Skip to main content

 Technical Analysis

-CVE-2025-61815 is a Use After Free (CWE-416) vulnerability identified in Adobe InDesign Desktop versions 20.5, 19.5.5, and earlier.
-This vulnerability arises when the application improperly manages memory, specifically freeing an object while still retaining references to it, which can be subsequently accessed.
-An attacker can craft a malicious InDesign file that, when opened by a user, triggers this Use After Free condition, allowing arbitrary code execution within the context of the current user.
-The vulnerability requires user interaction—opening the malicious file—and does not require any prior authentication or elevated privileges.
-The CVSS v3.1 base score is 7.8, reflecting high severity due to the combination of local attack vector (AV:L), low attack complexity (AC:L), no privileges required (PR:N), required user interaction (UI:R), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
-Although no known exploits are currently in the wild, the vulnerability poses a significant risk because it can lead to full system compromise, data theft, or disruption of services.
-Adobe has not yet released patches, but organizations should prepare to deploy updates promptly once available.
-The vulnerability is particularly concerning for environments where InDesign is widely used, such as creative agencies, publishing houses, and marketing departments.
+CVE-2025-61815 is a Use After Free vulnerability (CWE-416) identified in Adobe InDesign Desktop versions 20.5, 19.5.5, and earlier.
+The vulnerability arises when the application improperly manages memory, freeing an object while it is still in use, which can lead to arbitrary code execution.
+An attacker can exploit this flaw by crafting a malicious InDesign file that, when opened by a user, triggers the use-after-free condition.
+This allows the attacker to execute code within the context of the current user, potentially leading to full compromise of the user's environment depending on their privileges.
+The vulnerability requires user interaction, specifically opening the malicious file, and does not require any prior authentication or elevated privileges.
+The CVSS 3.1 score of 7.8 reflects high severity, with attack vector local (requiring user interaction), low attack complexity, no privileges required, and impacts on confidentiality, integrity, and availability.
+No public exploits have been reported yet, but the nature of the vulnerability makes it a prime candidate for exploitation once weaponized.
+Adobe has not yet released patches at the time of this report, so users must rely on interim mitigations.
+This vulnerability is particularly concerning for organizations heavily reliant on Adobe InDesign for desktop publishing and creative workflows.

 Potential Impact